 Figure S4.
-The effect of Histag on activity of chimeric enzymes.
-The activity of the generated chimeras with and without Histag was tested in turbidity reduction assay in 50mM glycine buffer, pH 8.0 and 500nM enzymes as described in Materials and Methods section and is presented as percent of reduction of the initial OD600 after 1 hour incubation.
+The effect of His-tag on activity of chimeric enzymes.
+The activity of the generated chimeras with and without His-tag was tested in turbidity reduction assay in 50mM glycine buffer, pH 8.0 and 500nM enzymes as described in Materials and Methods section and is presented as percent of reduction of the initial OD600 after 1 hour incubation.